vvaezian/vvaezian.github.io/Programming Languages/SQL Server.md

 - We can use -T (Trusted Connection) for windows Authentication instead of providing user/pass
 - If `^M$` at the end it should work fine without -r option.
 If line ending is `$`, use `-r "0x0a"`.
 - `-F` option indicates which line to start.
 So to exclude header use `-F 2` .
+- The column type need to have enough space for the value in csv.
+E.g. if the column type is numeric(10,2) and the value in the csv file for that column has more than two digits in the fractional part, the operation fails.
 - Speed test: ~6 MB/s from local. ~3 MB/s from EC2
 - To run from Python
 ```python